 Extensive research on this topic has concluded that there are two primary elements over and above anything else that determine which channels are most likely to succeed and that should influence your media buying decisions.

-1/ Volume of relevant visitor traffic within the channel
+- Volume of relevant visitor traffic within the channel

-2/ The media channels that are performing best for the specific role you are recruiting for within major search engines; specifically Google.
+- The media channels that are performing best for the specific role you are recruiting for within major search engines; specifically Google.

-Neither of these should come as a shock, but when was the last time that you actually researched the demographics and relevant visitor data of the niche board you are considering before posting a job onto it or ran a search on Google to identify which channel was performing best for that specific job title and location?
+Neither of these should come as a shock, but when was the last time that you actually researched the demographics and relevant visitor data of the niche board you are considering before posting a job onto it, or ran a search on Google to identify which channel was performing best for that specific job title and location?
 Well, what is most shocking is that statistically, over 90% of you don’t do any or extremely little due diligence before making your media buying decisions.

 Depending on whose data you are looking at, somewhere between 70-80% of all job-related searches start in Google, so this represents a very good starting point for channel selection.
 If you are going to adopt this strategy, then you need to consider doing this each and every time that you are recruiting for a challenging or difficult to fill the role.
 However, because a multi-channel approach, covering several of the best channel options is recommended, this could seriously push the price of advertising up.

 The solution to this might be to find a multi-media reseller, as a starting point, and for the price of a couple of job boards, you can look to get your job advert onto all the leading job advertising channels, social media and aggregators for the same price.
 This will potentially get your job advertised across all the most visited media channels and give you exceptional value for money, especially when compared to buying directly from each job board.